 Do I Need a Lawyer For a Court Summons?

 Yes!
 Even if your proceedings have already started, it’s not too late to exercise your right to counsel.
 Latoison Law has plenty of experience regarding the conduct of criminal, traffic, and civil proceedings.
 Our attorneys have our clients’ best interests in mind when providing representation, especially at the district court level and throughout the pre-trial process.
-If you have been given a scheduled court date for a preliminary hearing, now is the best time to get into contact with a criminal defense attorney.
+If you have been given a scheduled court date for a preliminary hearing, now is the best time to get into contact with a criminal defense lawyer.

 Contact Enrique Latoison today